Didactic Coursework and Seminars

 Mentorship

 For their primary research mentor, scholars will identify and select 3 -4 mentors and their respective research projects from an existing list of WashU pre-approved mentors.
-PRIDE Leadership will match scholars and their primary research mentor based on research interests.
+Leadership will match scholars and their primary research mentor based on research interests.

 Mentor Selection & Required Training